 We want a system that provides the goods and services we need, and that minimizes the production and accumulation of waste.
 A sustainable system will reuse and recycle as much of the waste stream as possible.
 The system must also ensure that all hazardous waste is safely disposed of, and that no particular populations of people are unfairly burdened with exposure to waste hazards or with cumulative impacts.

 Local waste impacts constitute only a small part of our overall sustainability impact.
 What we consume - how much and where it comes from - also creates vast environmental and social impacts around the world.

-Solid waste production is minimized in New Jersey.

-Solid Waste Generation

-The total amount of municipal solid waste generated in NJ per year has oscillated since about 2003.

-Reuse and recycling of the waste that is produced are maximized.

-Recycling and Disposal
+- Solid waste production is minimized in New Jersey. - Solid Waste Generation The total amount of municipal solid waste generated in NJ per year oscillated from about 2003 to 2015, when it began to turn upwards. - Reuse and recycling of the waste that is produced are maximized. - Recycling and Disposal

-The percentage of municipal waste in NJ that is recycled has risen in recent years, finally exceeding 1995 levels in 2014.

-Q

-The production of hazardous waste is minimized and that which is produced is disposed of in ways that are safe for both humans and the environment.
-Past contamination is cleaned up.

-Toxic Chemical Releases
+The percentage of municipal waste in NJ that is recycled has risen in recent years, finally exceeding 1995 levels in 2014. - The production of hazardous waste is minimized and that which is produced is disposed of in ways that are safe for both humans and the environment.
+Past contamination is cleaned up. - Toxic Chemical Releases

-Annual releases of the four categories of chemical compounds accumulating in the environment that are considered the most toxic (dioxin, lead, mercury, and polycyclic aromatic compounds) have generally increased since 2008.
+Annual releases of the four categories of chemical compounds accumulating in the environment that are considered the most toxic (dioxin, lead, mercury, and polycyclic aromatic compounds) have generally fluctuated or increased since 2008. - Contaminated Sites

-Contaminated Sites

-The total number of contaminated sites that have been closed is slowly increasing relative to those that have been newly identified.

-Nuclear waste must be stored in facilities that are safe and reliable, away from population centers, and that are able to keep nuclear waste safely contained over a time frame commensurate with the lifespan of radioactivity.
+The total number of contaminated sites that are newly identified, newly closed, and the total number of sites overall, has been oscillating with no clear trend. - Nuclear waste must be stored in facilities that are safe and reliable, away from population centers, and that are able to keep nuclear waste safely contained over a time frame commensurate with the lifespan of radioactivity. - Spent Fuel The total amount of spent nuclear fuel stored onsite at nuclear power plants is increasing in New Jersey.
+There is still no long-term storage solution. - There is an equitable distribution of the impacts on human health of all forms of toxic pollution and waste disposal.
+Remaining harmful emissions and contaminated sites must not be unfairly concentrated near particular residential areas. - Cumulative Impacts

-Spent Fuel

-The total amount of spent nuclear fuel stored onsite at nuclear power plants is increasing in New Jersey.
-There is still no long-term storage solution.

-There is an equitable distribution of the impacts on human health of all forms of toxic pollution and waste disposal.
-Remaining harmful emissions and contaminated sites must not be unfairly concentrated near particular residential areas.

-Cumulative Impacts 4